 For anyone who is experiencing vertigo on a regular basis, it is important to learn all that you can about it.
 This can help to quell concerns and may also lead to finding a viable solution to the problem.
-We’re going to consider some important vertigo facts and then discuss an emerging form of care that has been providing relief for some.
+Let's consider some important vertigo facts and then discuss a form of care that has been providing relief for patients.

 People often confuse vertigo with dizziness or a feeling of lightheadedness.
 Dizziness is actually a false sensation of movement.
-Many associate vertigo with the room spinning, and that is definitely a way vertigo can manifest itself.
-However, vertigo may also feel like a rocking sensation such as when a person gets off of a boat after a long day in choppy water.
+Many associate vertigo with the room spinning, and that is definitely a way it can manifest itself.
+However, it may also feel like a rocking sensation.
+For instance, when a person gets off of a boat after a long day in choppy water.
 If a vertigo attack is severe, a person may feel like he or she is moving even when lying down.
 This can lead to nausea and vomiting.

 Acrophobia is the fear of heights.
 For some reason, people often confuse this with vertigo, perhaps because of the classic movie Vertigo in which the lead character has a fear of heights.
 It is possible to experience vertigo while high up.
 It may even have to do with being afraid because spiking anxiety levels can trigger a vertigo attack.
 However, vertigo and a fear of heights are still not the same thing.